- Recipe TypeAppetizer

 In a medium saucepan over medium heat, heat the olive oil and sauté the garlic and onion until golden brown.

 - Stir and simmer for 15 minutes.
-Add the beer and half-and-half.
+Add the blonde ale and half-and-half.

 - Remove from heat and purée with an immersion blender (or in a blender) to desired thickness.